KevinFocke/SudokuSolver/README.md

 x Make extendible with different algorithms.

-- Solve cases with 2 or more possible fields

-e.g.

-9 5 0 0 0 0 0 0 0

-7 0 0 4 0 0 0 0 0

-0 1 4 0 2 7 0 0 0

-0 4 0 0 0 1 6 8 0

-5 0 0 0 0 0 0 0 2

-0 7 6 8 0 0 0 4 0

-0 0 X 3 5 0 2 6 0       solution: X is 7

-0 0 0 0 0 0 0 1 9

-- Implement backtracking algorithm
+x Implement backtracking algorithm

-BUG: The backtracking algo only looks at the first box.
-If it can't find by quessing the first box, it won't find anything more!
+x BUG: The backtracking algo only looks at the first box.

-BUG: Solve prints twice (because backtrack calls it) &
+- BUG: Solve prints twice (because backtrack calls it)

 x BUG: The sudTemp does not replace the sud downstream. // Solved by making a deepCopy